mattpedone/study-treatppmx/data/info-data.md

 6. 2 prognostic (with power trasformation) and 100 predictive markers.
 Among the predictive markers 20 are employed to generate the response and 80 are noise.
 It is stored in `scenario6.rda`

+## Scenarios - Train-Test
+### overlap = 0.5
+1. 2 prognostic (with power trasformation) and 10 predictive markers.
+It is stored in `scenalt1.RData`

+1. 2 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenalt2.RData`

+### overlap = 0.8
+1. 2 prognostic (with power trasformation) and 10 predictive markers.
+It is stored in `scenalt3.RData`

+1. 2 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenalt4.RData`

+### overlap = 1.0
+1. 2 prognostic (with power trasformation) and 10 predictive markers.
+It is stored in `scenalt5.RData`

+1. 2 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenalt6.RData`

 ## Lower Grade Glioma